 top of page

-LOW PRESSURE FITNESS
+& LOW PRESSURE FITNESS

-ABOUT LOW PRESSURE FITNESS & HYPOPRESSIVE EXERCISE
+ABOUT HYPOPRESSIVE EXERCISE & LOW PRESSURE FITNESS

 Hypopressives are nothing new.
 Historically, in Yoga practice a hypopressive maneuver called the Uddiyana Bhandha has been used for thousands of years for purposes such as visceral mobilization, respiratory muscle strengthening, and diaphragmatic mobility.
 In the late 1970's the technique was adopted by bodybuilders such as Arnold Schwarzenegger and renamed the "abdominal vacuum".
 Bodybuilders posed using the technique to visually reduce their waist size while simultaneously highlighting their thoracic muscles.
 In 2006 Dr. Tamara Rial and Piti Pinsach began teaching the Hypressive technique in Spain, based on their research findings supporting it's use in resolving many different pelvic and abdominal dysfunctions.
 In 2014, they created Low Pressure Fitness, a full body exercise program incorporating the findings of their research as a method to: